There are presently no open calls for submissions.

 Exposition Review is an independent, multi-genre literary journal that publishes narratives by new, emerging, and established writers in the genres of fiction, nonfiction, poetry, stage & screen, experimental narratives, art & photography, and comics (see guidelines below).

 Wondering what to submit to us?
-We like to be surprised; we like writing that transports us with strong voices and a sense of place.
+We like to be surprised; we like writing that is razor sharp, immediately transporting us with a strong voice and sense of place.
 We like work that’s thoughtful and cathartic, work that embraces conflict and isn’t afraid to take risks.
 We love pieces that blur the boundaries of genre.
 To get a better idea of what we look for in submissions, please read our previous issues.
 You can also follow the Expo blog to get news about latest submission and contest openings.